luiscarlosjayk/angular-facebook/README.md

 ## Usage

 You first have to declare dependency of ```facebook``` module inside your app module (perhaps inside your app main module).
-Then you need to configure the Facebook module using the 'FacebookProvider':
+Then you need to configure the facebook module using the 'FacebookProvider':

     angular.module('MyApp', ['Facebook'])